BigPolarBear1/factorization_v3/README.md

 To do: Since composite moduli have many roots, perhaps moving the results to a primefield, like number field sieve does, and then taking the root will be faster.
 Anyway, got it now.
 Lets go.

 Update: Rewrote the last chapter in the paper quickly, I still need to proof-read it and edit it a bit, but its 2 am and I need some sleep first.

+Don't worry we're going to fix this world.
+Hahahaha.
+The dominoes falling just like they are supposed to.